Blazing Sandals in North Lake Powell

-I find the standard Lake Powell houseboat/wakeboarding trips to be a bit hackneyed and tend toward the anomalous, unexpected exploits.
 When I found myself with a last-minute opportunity to join a trip to North Lake Powell to go UTVing, canyoneering, and paddleboarding this spring, I jumped at it.
 In this little pocket of the world, you can do things that you can’t do almost anywhere else.
 This is one of the only places you can experience true desert canyoneering.
 This is a place where it’s not unreasonable or out of the ordinary to go UTVing and canyoneering in the same day.

 I’ve been ATVing (All-Terrain Vehicle) before, but prior to this trip, I hadn’t been on a UTV (Utility Terrain Vehicle) tour.
 I’m so glad I went!
 I took turns driving with my guide Ray Golden from the Ticaboo Adventure Center.
 It was fun to drive the UTV, but also great to be a passenger.
 Having a skilled driver at the wheel who has been riding these trails nearly every day for more than three years and can really show you what the vehicle is capable of makes the trip much more exciting.
 I was positive that we were going to roll the UTV several times as we rounded berms at nearly 40 mph, but these vehicles are made exactly for this kind of activity.
 I was surprised at how smooth the ride was given the bumpy trails and technical terrain.
 These wild trails led us to increasingly remote places in the Henry Mountains.
 As he drove, Ray shared fascinating stories about the geography and history of the land.
 He said that prior to 1872, the Henry Mountains were just referred to as the “Unknown Mountains” and they were the last range to be added to the map of the contiguous states.

-One of the areas nearby that had been previously anonymous to western settlers became known as Robbers Roost after Butch Cassidy and the Wild Bunch hid out there after robbing a bank in Telluride in 1889 (read: In Search of Robbers Roost).
+One of the areas nearby that had been previously anonymous to western settlers became known as Robbers Roost after Butch Cassidy and the Wild Bunch hid out there after robbing a bank in Telluride in 1889 (Read: In Search of Robbers Roost).
 Today, the Robbers Roost area has hundreds of miles of off-roading trails in the Bureau of Land Management (BLM) network, many still little known.
 The probability of running into other people there is extremely low.